jsore/notes/node-js/2-Working-With-Data.md

 Elasticsearch is a <b>RESTful</b> NoSQL database that indexes JSON documents over HTTP, parsing JSON files into JSON objects and storing those objects

+RESTful API's are HTTP-based with resources identified as URLs, HTTP requests (ex: `GET`, `PUT`) must be made to change or retrieve a resource

+Elasticsearch's RESTful resources are JSON docs, each doc living in an index with a type for doc class definition

 This chapter focuses on building a CLI utitity for interaction with this service

 <br>